shubham947/Angular-Player/src/docs/Events, attributes and Methods.md

 The `<ng-plyr>` tag offers an array of input attributes, giving you the flexibility to fine-tune your media playback experience:

 - **src**: Provide the URL of the media source to display your video or audio content.
+- **preload**: Define when do you want to fetch video and/or its metadata.
+Same as HTML video tag's preload Attribute.
 - **loadingImgSrc**: Set a custom loading image to charm your users while the media loads.
 - **playFrom**: Start playing your media from a specific second to get the perfect playback.
 - **volume**: Control the volume level and set it just right for your users.